 NISE Net has several NanoDays logos available for use in graphic materials.
 Please note that in 2011, we created new NanoDays logos.
-All NISE Net NanoDays materials are available with the current logo, including materials from earlier kits, in the online catalog.
+All NISE Net NanoDays materials are available with the current logo, including materials from earlier kits, on the website at www.nisenet.org/nanodays.